|Standard period of study||6 Semester|

 Building on the Bachelor's degree, the following Master's programmes are possible:

 The required qualifications and competences are taught in the modules of the Information Law degree programme.
 The curriculum includes seminars and project work.
-The illustration on the right provides an overview.
+The overview below serves as an illustration.
 A detailed presentation of the study contents can be found in the module manual (German).
 The Bachelor's degree qualifies students for a profession, but also enables them to transfer to Master's degree programmes.
-The programme is accredited by the AQAS agency.
-It bears the seal of approval of the Accreditation Council.

 - General higher education entrance qualification